abnoba12/MTG-importer/README.md

 # MTG-importer

 A simple script to import ManaBox CSV exports into the `MTG` SQL Server database.
-It also offers commands to import proxies and to backfill card metadata from the Scryfall API.
+It also offers a command to backfill card metadata from the Scryfall API.

 ## Setup